domagojk/scalable-arhitecture/README.md

 ### c(testability) - Component Testability
 How easily can you test individual component?
-If a component is truly independent, there should be no difference on wether it's tested outside or inside of the architecture for which it was initially built.
+If a component is truly independent, there should be no difference on whether it's tested outside or inside of the architecture for which it was initially built.

 ### sizeOf(domainLogic) - Size of the Domain Logic
 The domain is the world your application lives in.
 It connects all components together and optionally provides them with the domain logic data, so that components could adapt to different environments.

-This includes: app starting point (`index.js`), config params, constants etc.
+This includes app starting point (`index.js`), config params, constants, etc.

 Good scalable architecture keeps this part as small as possible.